idalab-de/macbook-configuration/README.md

 If it's your first time, go brew some coffee or tea because this will take a while.

+### How it works

+The starting point is the file 'local.yml' in the root of this repository.
+There you can find which roles will be included in the run, as well as some parameters for the execution of the pyenv role.
+The folder roles contains one folder for each role that is listed in local.yml, which in turn contains a folder 'tasks' where you will find a file called 'main.yml'.
+This file contains the specific install instructions for the role.
+To clarify using a short example: The role 'common' in local.yml is meant to refer to usual desktop apps that are needed to our jobs.
+So if you look inside the folder roles -> common -> tasks you will find the main.yml that specifies exactly which programs will be installed if the role common is included in the local.yml at the root of the repository.

+After you start ansible-playbook it will install all roles defined in local.yml according to each roles specific main.yml file.

 ### Testing and development - Using Vagrant to configure and run a virtual machine:

 You only need to read this if you want to test and/or develop this process in a virtual machine.